bannsec/winevt/README.md

 The updating of the bookmark will occur behind the scenes for you.

+# Multiple Subscription Support
+This library supports subscribing to as many channels as you want.
+The caveat is that you should not allow your `Subscription` objects to be garbage collected.
+In practice, this just means don't overwrite your class variables.
+Even if you're not using them, keep them around so that python doesn't try to garbage collect them on you.

 # Tested On
 I have only tested this on my Windows 10 x64 system with python 3.6 x64.
 It should work across most Windows systems given a Python x64 version >=3.2 (cffi changes).